 Anatomy of a website

 Your website is a collection of pages and folders.
-When you start a fresh site in Cascade you get a Base Folder that contains a few essentials:
+When you start a fresh site in Cascade you get a Base Folder (or site name) that contains a few essentials:

 - _configuration folder: This folder contains pages for configuring your site.

 - header: Your site's header and Navigation Bar.